not-tobo/ERP/README.md

 ## ERP
 nothing to say... really...

-The mod uses the Button API from [ReMod.Core](https://github.com/RequiDev/ReMod.Core/tree/ebddd4f0fb1b57ee9fe40353c5c2e4a07def2c15/UI).
+This mod requires [ReMod.Core](https://github.com/RequiDev/ReMod.Core/tree/ebddd4f0fb1b57ee9fe40353c5c2e4a07def2c15/UI) (it downloads automatically the newest version of ReMod.Core and updates it when aviable).

 For any questions contact me on Discord: Topi#1337